truenas/documentation/static/includes/apps/InstallAppsStorageConfig.md

 If the app requires additional datasets, click **Add** to the right of **Additional Storage** to show the storage volume fields.
 Repeat the instructions above for each dataset to add.

-Click **Add** to show the mount and host path fields for each additional dataset and if creating storage volumes for postgres data and postgres backup.
+Click **Add** to show the mount and host path fields for each additional dataset, and if creating storage volumes for postgres data and postgres backup.